CG14 SPECIAL EDUCATIONAL NEEDS and DISABILITY POLICY

 This may include:

-After initial discussions with the SENCO, the child’s class teacher will be responsible for working with the child on a daily basis and ensuring delivery of any individualised programme in the classroom.
+After initial discussions with the SENDCO, the child’s class teacher will be responsible for working with the child on a daily basis and ensuring delivery of any individualised programme in the classroom.
 Parents will continue to be consulted and kept informed of the action taken to help their child, and of the outcome of any action.
-Parents will be invited to meet regularly with the class teacher and SENCO
+Parents will be invited to meet regularly with the class teacher and SENDCO

 The use of outside agencies